-In addition to the Graduate School admission requirements, applicants must submit: (1) two letters of reference from people acquainted with the applicant's background and potential and (2) a brief autobiographical statement describing particular interests, experiences and goals related to academic and professional work in criminal justice.
+In addition to the Graduate School admission requirements, applicants must submit: (1) TWO LETTERS OF REFERENCE from people acquainted with the applicant's background and potential and (2) A BRIEF AUTOBIOGRAPHICAL STATEMENT describing particular interests, expenses and goals related to academic and professional work in criminal justice.

-Applicants are evaluated with respect to (1) undergraduate grade point average; a minimum GPA of 3.0 based on the last 60 hours is required for consideration of admission to degree status; (2) amount, type and scope of undergraduate preparation; and (3) reference letters.
-Final recommendation on a candidate's admission to the MACJ program is made to the Graduate School by the graduate coordinator of the Criminal Justice program.
+Applicants are evaluated with respect to (1) undergraduate grade point average; a minimum GP A of 3.
+0 based on the last 60 hours is required for consideration of admission to degree status; (2) amount, type and scope of undergraduate preparation; and (3) reference letters.
+Final recommendation on a candidate's admission to the MAC] program is made to the Graduate School by the graduate coordinator of the Criminal Justice program.

 The MACJ degree requires a minimum of 36 hours, including 24 hours taken in courses numbered 700 or above.